lnav-xenserver-logs/lnav_xenserver_logs/README.md

-# lnav format file for XenServer logs
+# lnav format file for Citrix Hypervisor (formerly XenServer) logs
 [![Build Status](https://travis-ci.org/lnav-xenserver-logs/lnav_xenserver_logs.svg?branch=master)](https://travis-ci.org/lnav-xenserver-logs/lnav_xenserver_logs)

-This is a [lnav](http://lnav.org/) [format file](https://lnav.readthedocs.io/en/latest/formats.html) for the log files on [XenServer](http://xenserver.org/).
+This is a [lnav](http://lnav.org/) [format file](https://lnav.readthedocs.io/en/latest/formats.html) for the log files on [Citrix Hypervisor (formerly XenServer)](http://xenserver.org/).
 It is written for the log format of the "trunk" (latest development) version of [xapi](https://xapi-project.github.io/), and for the latest (0.8) version of lnav.
 To check which version of lnav is installed, run `lnav -V`.